Claim Up to 30 Years of Mis-sold PPI

 If your case is successful you will be asked to pay a flat fee of 25% with nothing to pay to start your claim.

 If you would like to reclaim a full PPI refund please fill in the form on this page alternatively you can e-mail us any questions you may have.

 Payment Protection Insurance (PPI) is a scandal that has rocked the financial industry since 2009 when an investigation by the Financial Conduct Authority (FCA) (as it is now known) detailed in its report that a vast majority of Payment Protection Insurances sold by the Banks and other lenders were in effect mis-sold, and that this spanned over several decades, running certainly from the 1980s through to the 1990s and into the 2000s.
 As a result of the investigation and subsequent court action, the Banks agreed to look at claims.
 They have paid out in total (up to the end of 2015) approximately £30billion in relation to refunds following the mis-sale of Payment Protection Insurance.

 The scandal continues to rumble on, but there is an end in sight.
-The Financial Conduct Authority is setting a time limit for some time in spring 2018, when claims are to stop.
+The Financial Conduct Authority is setting a time limit for some time in September 2019, when claims are to stop.
 Of course, there will still be a number of years of claims in the system, which will be managed and resolved with the final conclusion of PPI being at some point in 2021/2022.